limjiahau/limjiahau/README.md

 ## 🚀 About Me

-Currently exploring the realm of Data Science, Machine Learning, Artificial Intelligence, and Cloud Computing ☁️.
+Currently building up technical skills in Data Science, Machine Learning, Artificial Intelligence, and Cloud Computing ☁️.

 While building up my technical competency, I hope to eventually venture into a career which contributes to the public good!